defiant-labs/imagination/README.md

 Once the project is finished, each tool should work as follows:
 `./ext2iso input.ext [output.iso]`
-- Should print out result to stdout if there is no 2nd argument
+- Should print the result to stdout if no second argument specified
-- Should accept stdin in case no argumens was provided
+- Should accept stdin in case no argumens were provided
 - Should eventually support multi-threading
 - Show a progress bar with percentage in the cli mode if the output file is specified